patrickdean/homegame/sections/01-overview.md

 ### Bonus Experience

+At the end of each session, characters may gain additional experience for each of the following things.

+#### Questions

-At the end of each session, bonus experience may be awarded depending on the answers to these three questions:
+Bonus experience may be awarded depending on the answers to these three questions:

 * Did we learn something new and important about the world?
 * Did we overcome a notable monster or enemy?
 * Did we loot a memorable treasure?

-For each "yes" answer, everyone gets experience equal to a minor milestone for their level.
+For each "yes" answer, everyone gains minor experience.

+#### Bonds

+Players may also gain experience for interacting with the bonds they have with other characters.
+If you've made progress toward resolving a bond, you gain minor experience and add one to the bond's counter.

-Players may also resolve bonds that they feel have been resolved.
-If the player whose character you have a bond with agrees, you may mark the bond as resolved.
-You gain minor XP and write a new bond with whomever you wish.
+If you feel that a bond has been resolved, ask player whose character you have the bond with.
+If they agree, you may mark the bond as resolved and gain minor experience for each time the bond was counted.
+Write a new bond with this character based on this change in your relationship.

+#### Ideals and Flaws

+If, during the session, you expressed your beliefs, ideals, drives, heritage, flaws, or background you gain minor experience.
+If it happened a lot during a session, you gain medium experience.

 ### Leveling Up